simarthethi/asic_project_automatic_door_controller/README.md

-# asic_project_blind-stick
+# asic_project_automatic door controller
 This github repository summarizes the progress made in the ASIC class for the riscv_project.

 # Aim of the project
-The aim of the prohect is to design a blind stick utilizing a specialized RISCV processor for pothole detction, with the objective that a blind person will be able to walk a bit more safely
+The aim of the prohect is to design a gate controller that detects when someone is in the proximity and automatically opens the door

 # Working
 A transmitter and an ultrasonic sensor is employed at the bottom of the stick to dtect the obstacle/pothole.
 Upon activating the transmitter an unltrasonic wave will transmit.
 Upon detection, the buzzer would go on indicating that there is something nearby.